alexjvr1/VelocityUCL/README.md

 The links below provide a script for each step.
 Modify it to run this for each of your populations.

+Before proceeding:

+1) check that all the samples have run correctly.

+2) Rename samples to remove any intervening text.
+The sample names should be sample-name.bam

+eg. AH-01-2017-40.bam

+Use perl rename as described above.

 ##### 0) Add Read Group information.

 Formulate the read group name based on the population and the sequencing library